Tome Forge: Teaching LLMs to Think Like Philosophers

 The model was drawing on its general knowledge of Nietzsche rather than engaging with the specific chapter text in front of it.

-The solution: every answer must be grounded in the specific chapter being discussed.
-Not general knowledge about Nietzsche’s philosophy.
+The fix was a hard constraint: every answer must be grounded in the specific chapter being discussed.
+Not generic Nietzsche lore.
 This chapter.
 These passages.
 These arguments.

 This seems limiting.
 Why not let the model draw on everything?

 Because I wasn’t building a Nietzsche encyclopedia.
-I was teaching the model to read closely and argue from text.
-The constraint forces specificity over generality.
-The model can’t fall back on “Nietzsche generally believed…” It must say “In this chapter, when Nietzsche describes…”
+I wanted a model that reads closely and argues from text.
+The constraint forces specificity.
+The model can’t hide behind “Nietzsche generally believed…” It has to say “In this chapter, when Nietzsche describes…”

 This constraint also prevents collapse.
-Without it, the model defaults to its pre-training knowledge—generic assistant mode.
+Without it, the model defaults to its pre-training knowledge, in generic assistant mode.
 With it, the model must engage with the specific argument in front of it.

 I don’t ask the model to explain Nietzsche’s ideas.
 I ask it to respond as Nietzsche, in his voice.

 “Explain this concept” → model reaches for clear, helpful, neutral.
-“Respond as Nietzsche” → model must attend to tone, cadence, rhetorical strategy, emotional register.
+“Respond as Nietzsche” → the model has to pay attention to tone, cadence, and rhetorical habits.

 The model learns that Nietzsche doesn’t just present arguments.
 He provokes.
 Challenges.
 Uses metaphor.
 Deploys irony.
 The Nietzsche model should feel different from a Kant model, not just in content but in how it argues.

-And the 80-150 word constraint matters more than it seems.
-Too short = shallow.
-Too long = meandering.
-That range forces substantive but disciplined responses.
-Every sentence must earn its place.
+And the 80-150 word constraint matters more than it sounds.
+Too short gets shallow.
+Too long wanders.
+That window forces dense, disciplined answers where every sentence has to work.

 It also matches how humans actually engage with philosophical ideas.
 You don’t deliver lectures in conversation.
 You give focused responses that address the specific question while showing depth.

-1. Small models can capture voice surprisingly well.
+1. Small models can learn voice.
 A 4B parameter model can sound distinctly Nietzschean.
-It won’t have encyclopedic knowledge, but within its domain, it argues with genuine style.
+It won’t be an encyclopedia, but within the domain it can argue with a recognizable style.

-2. Cognitive diversity beats data volume.
-100 questions spanning all five layers teaches more than 1,000 semantic questions.
-The model needs examples of different types of thinking, not just more examples of the same type.
+2. Cognitive diversity beats sheer volume.
+100 questions spanning the layers taught more than 1,000 semantic questions.
+The model needed examples of different kinds of thinking, not more of the same.

 3. The first dataset had 60% semantic questions.
-Models trained on it learned to explain concepts brilliantly but never learned to argue, provoke, or react emotionally.
-We had cognitive monoculture.
-One type of thinking, repeated thousands of times.
+Models trained on that learned to explain concepts but didn’t learn to argue, provoke, or react.
+It was cognitive monoculture: one mode of thought, repeated until it became the only mode.

 The fix: explicit percentage distributions enforced at generation time.
 Calculate how many questions of each layer per chapter.
 Build categorization into the pipeline.
 Don’t hope for natural balance.

-4. Early thinking fields were empty or generic.
+4. Early thinking fields were empty.
 “The reader is asking about X. I will explain X.” Useless.

-The fix: separate the three components.
-Give specific instructions for each.
-Question analysis: what’s the reader really asking?
-Textual grounding: which passages inform this?
-Reasoning approach: what argumentative strategy?
+The fix: separate the three components and give each real constraints.
+Question analysis: what is the reader really asking?
+Textual grounding: which passages matter?
+Reasoning approach: what’s the argumentative plan?

 Quality improved dramatically.

-5. Voice and reasoning are separable skills.
+5. Voice and reasoning are separable.
 Some models nail the tone but flub the logic.
 Others argue correctly but sound generic.
 You need both.
 Procedural questions for reasoning, voice constraints for style.

-The goal: models that don’t just know what someone said, but think in their particular way.
+The goal is a model that doesn’t just know what someone said, but can think in their particular way.

 A Dostoevsky model that develops ideas through character consciousness and psychological depth.
 A Kant model that builds systematic architectures.
 An Emerson model that works through metaphor and aphoristic style.